 Tools for diagnosing issues

-- If you have to work through your proxy, you may have to configure your networking tool to connect through the proxy.
+- Configure your networking tool as a proxy server running on the local host.
+If you have to continue working behind an actual proxy, you might have to configure your networking tool to connect through the proxy.

 - Check the port number used by your networking tool.

 - Configure Storage Explorer proxy settings to use the local host and the networking tool's port number, such as "localhost:8888".